 Ever since the United Nations defined its Sustainable Development Goals (SDGs) in 2015, investors have become increasingly interested in investments that contribute to the realization of these goals and provide a good return.
 The 17 goals, which should be achieved by 2030, target a broad range of topics such as the availability of water and sanitation for all, food security, achieving gender equality, and access to affordable and sustainable energy.

 It is easy to imagine that, for example, a solar company has a positive impact on the goals, and an oil company a negative one.
 The challenge, however, is to properly evaluate and quantify the contribution of all companies in an investment universe when building a targeted SDG strategy.
 This requires a framework, with clear, objective and consistent rules.

 RobecoSAM is one of the first asset managers to meet this challenge by developing a proprietary SDG framework.
 This consists of taking a three-step approach.
-Robeco’s Credit team will uses this framework for the Global SDG Credits strategy that will be launched in May.
+Robeco’s Credit team will use this framework for the global SDG credits strategy that will be launched in May.
 We will briefly explain the three steps.

 Step 1: What does the company produce?

 In step 1 we link companies’ products and services to the SDGs.
 To what extent do they contribute?
 Companies are assessed on an extensive set of rules and Key Performance Indicators (KPIs).
 These are summarized in a guidebook.
 The guidebook states whether the contribution of these products and services is positive, neutral or negative.